marios-code-path/demo-chat/chat-service-cassandra/README.md

 * Messages by TOPIC-Id
 * Messages by TOPIC-Id && DATE

-Thus, our chat message will have the following shape:
+Thus, our canonical chat message will have the following shape:

 ChatMessage.kt: